shazChaudhry/terraform_aws_alb_asg/README.md

 ## Assumption

 This is not a beginner's guide to learning [Terraform](https://www.terraform.io/) or [AWS](https://aws.amazon.com/).
-It is assumed the reader is already familier with the technologies and would instead like to find related topics like ASG and LB in one place for reference purpose.
+It is assumed the reader is already familier with these technologies and would instead like to find related topics like ASG and LB in one place for reference purpose.

 ## Scope